deba1/AnyHire/README.md

 # AnyHire
-Management System for hiring and providing Services
+Web based Management System for hiring and providing Services.